-Risk on the capital base: The risk that the Bank is unable to fulfil the minimum statutory requirement of the capital ratio or to fulfil the individual solvency requirement.
+Risk on the capital base.
+The risk that the Bank is unable to fulfil the minimum statutory requirement of the capital ratio or to fulfil the individual solvency requirement and other capital requirements, including buffer requirements and MREL-requirement.

-Gearing risk: If there is a risk of excessive gearing, the risk is understood to be a result of the Bank's vulnerability as a consequence of gearing or possible gearing, which may require unforeseen corrective measures in the Bank's business plan, including emergency sale of assets, which could entail losses or adjustments to the value of the remaining assets.
+Gearing risk.
+If there is a risk of excessive gearing, the risk is understood to be a result of the Bank's vulnerability as a consequence of gearing or possible gearing, which may require unforeseen corrective measures in the Bank's business plan, including emergency sale of assets, which could entail losses or adjustments to the value of the remaining assets.